 Windmills have been assisting mankind to convert the energy contained in wind to many other useful forms for the last 2000 years.
 Today’s wind turbines are capable of converting a great amount of energy in the wind into electricity.
 This is due to the blades, which are developed using state of the art aerodynamic analysis and the other performance enhancing equipment.
-In this video, we will explore these different sets of technology in a simple, yet scientific, way.
+In this article, we will explore these different sets of technology in a simple, yet scientific, way.

 A detailed webpage version of the video is given below.

 First, let’s get into its basic working.
 You might have noticed that even a breezing wind will turn the gigantic wind turbine blades.
 But how it is possible ?
 To get answer for this let’s have a close look at the wind turbine blade.

 The blade has a lot of airfoil cross sections consisting of different sizes and shapes from the root to tip.
 The simple airfoil technology makes the wind turbine blade turn.
 That means that a lift force is produced when a fluid moves over an airfoil.